cloudhubke/cloudhub-components-docs/README.md

   Cloud Hub Components Docs
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+These are components to help you kickstart your project and get going within hours with minimal configuration and installation steps.
+These components ships with the the dependencies required to work in any reactjs project.

 Please go to the [The documentation website](https://cloudhub-components.netlify.com). for more details.